previous-programs.png

 • Week 9 – Feedback and Grading

-This was the most advanced offering of the online course development program series, giving faculty an opportunity to design a course in collaboration with an instructional designer in the CTL.
+This was the most advanced offering of the online course development program series, allowing faculty to design a course in collaboration with an instructional designer in the CTL.
 DIY offered the flexibility to build a course at your own pace.
-Workshops, webinars, and consultations were available to support faculty throughout the duration of their time developing.
+Workshops, webinars, and consultations were available to support faculty throughout their time developing.

 With the development of UM-System’s Missouri Online, current offerings for online program design and the Online Teaching Certificate Seminar can now be found on their program.

-A Faculty Learning Community (FLC) is a year-long, peer-led endeavor which establishes an interdisciplinary community of reflective and supportive faculty (typically 6-12) that are committed to developing and implementing innovations in their classroom and disseminating their results to the larger UMSL community.
+A Faculty Learning Community (FLC) is a year-long, peer-led endeavor that establishes an interdisciplinary community of reflective and supportive faculty (typically 6-12) who are committed to developing and implementing innovations in their classroom and disseminating their results to the larger UMSL community.
 This typically involves active, collaborative, encouragement, support, and reflection.

-• Introductory Statistics Courses - faculty worked together Spring 2020 and Fall 2020 culminating in faculty presentations of their work at the Spring 2021 Spring Forum on Teaching
+• Introductory Statistics Courses: Faculty worked together in Spring 2020 and Fall 2020 culminating in faculty presentations of their work at the Spring 2021 Spring Forum on Teaching

-• Foundational STEM Courses - faculty worked together Spring 2020 and Fall 2020 culminating in faculty presentations of their work at the Spring 2021 Spring Forum on Teaching
+• Foundational STEM Courses: Faculty worked together in Spring 2020 and Fall 2020 culminating in faculty presentations of their work at the Spring 2021 Spring Forum on Teaching

 The Online in 9 program was offered by the CTL until 2019.
-This introductory series efficiently develop or redesign a course for online offering.
-By the end of the series, faculty have a completely finished course site, confidence with new technologies, and strategies for managing time and students.
-Offered in fall, spring and summer semesters, this interdisciplinary small group promoted faculty to share ideas and learn new tools and strategies guided by research-based, national standards.
-The program was offered with both in person and online cohorts.”
+This introductory series efficiently developed or redesigned a course for online offerings.
+By the end of the series, the faculty had a completely finished course site, confidence with new technologies, and strategies for managing time and students.
+Offered in fall, spring, and summer semesters, this interdisciplinary small group promoted faculty to share ideas and learn new tools and strategies guided by research-based, national standards.
+The program was offered with both in-person and online cohorts.

 With the development of UM-System’s Missouri Online, current offerings for online program design and the Online Teaching Certificate Seminar can now be found on their website.

-Offered in fall and spring semesters, this interdisciplinary small group promoted faculty to share ideas and learn new tools and strategies guided by research-based, national standards.
+Offered in the fall and spring semesters, this interdisciplinary small group encouraged faculty to share ideas and learn new tools and strategies guided by research-based, national standards.
 The program met every other week (even weeks of the nine-week program).

 With the development of UM-System’s Missouri Online, current offerings for online program design and the Online Teaching Certificate Seminar can now be found on their website.

 This flexible nine-week program was offered in Summer 2020 to support faculty in producing a blended course that can pivot to a fully online format quickly if necessary due to changing conditions.
 Faculty participants were provided with resources and strategies to meet their specific needs.
 Additional optional enrichment activities were also offered including Zoom meetings, supported work sessions, and individual consultation.
-Faculty completing the full program including submitting their resilient course design plan and course syllabus received a stipend.
-Completion of this program also fulfills the Online Teaching Certification requirement.
+Faculty who completed the full program, including submitting their resilient course design plan and course syllabus, received a stipend.
+Completion of this program also fulfilled the Online Teaching Certification requirement.